pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_encrypt_your_objects_with_sse_c/guide.pl-pl.md

 To enhance the security of data uploaded to OVHcloud, enabling server-side encryption (SSE-S3) has been designed to be both easy and transparent.
 By configuring a default encryption method on your bucket via the `PutBucketEncryption` request, any uploaded object will be automatically encrypted without requiring any additional actions on your side.
 When uploading an object, simply specify the encryption option in the API request or via the AWS CLI command line.
 OVHcloud takes care of the rest, encrypting your data before it is stored using an automatically generated unique key for the bucket.

-### Secure encryption key management with SSE-S3 on OVHcloud S3
+### Secure encryption key management with SSE-S3 on Object Storage

-The implementation of SSE-S3 encryption on OVHcloud S3 is designed to provide encryption key management that is both secure and transparent for the user.
+The implementation of SSE-S3 encryption on Object Storage is designed to provide encryption key management that is both secure and transparent for the user.
 Each bucket has a separate key, which ensures that data is secured individually and in isolation.
 This encryption method, integrated and managed by the platform, eliminates the complexities associated with manual key management by users.
 While making the user process as smooth and intuitive as possible, it maintains robust security and complies with the very strictest data protection standards.

-#### Sending an object with SSE-S3 on OVHcloud S3
+#### Sending an object with SSE-S3 on Object Storage

-##### Uploading an object on OVHcloud S3 with SSE-S3 encryption
+##### Uploading an object on Object Storage with SSE-S3 encryption

-To send an object in your S3 bucket on OVHcloud with SSE-S3 encryption, use the following Bash command via the AWS CLI.
+To send an object in your Object Storage bucket on OVHcloud with SSE-S3 encryption, use the following Bash command via the AWS CLI.
 This command includes the server-side encryption option to enhance the security of your stored data.

 ```bash
 aws s3api put-object --bucket your-bucket --key your-object --body path/to/your/file --server-side-encryption AES256 --endpoint-url https://s3.io.cloud.ovh.net
 ```

-When using the AWS CLI command to upload an object with SSE-S3 encryption to OVHcloud S3, make sure to replace the following values based on your specific information:
+When using the AWS CLI command to upload an object with SSE-S3 encryption to Object Storage, make sure to replace the following values based on your specific information:

-- `your-bucket`: replace this value with the name of your S3 bucket where you want to send the object.
+- `your-bucket`: replace this value with the name of your Object Storage bucket where you want to send the object.
 - `your-object`: replace with the key or name under which you want the object to be stored in the bucket.
 - `path/to/your/file`: Specify the full path to the file you plan to send.

 The option `--server-side-encryption AES256` in the command indicates that you want to apply SSE-S3 encryption.
 This ensures that the sent object is securely encrypted directly on the OVHcloud server, providing an additional layer of protection for your data.

-##### Downloading an Object with SSE-S3 to OVHcloud S3
+##### Downloading an Object with SSE-S3 to Object Storage

-To download an object that has been encrypted with SSE-S3 from OVHcloud S3, you do not need to specify encryption headers in the command.
+To download an object that has been encrypted with SSE-S3 from Object Storage, you do not need to specify encryption headers in the command.
 The object can be downloaded directly without any additional manipulation linked to the encryption, because the decryption is managed automatically on the server side.
 Here is an example of a download command:

 ```bash
 aws s3api get-object --bucket your-bucket --key your-object path/to/destination/file --endpoint-url https://s3.io.cloud.ovh.net